 “It is not uncommon for women to get pregnant after going through IVF,” Dr. Choi explained.
 According to a survey published in the journal Human Fertility, three in 10 women who’ve had unsuccessful fertility treatments will still conceive naturally within six years.

-Rachel is very thankful for experience at CCRM New York.
+Rachel is very thankful for experience at CCRM.
 “I’ve never had a physician like Dr. Choi before.
 She would check-up on us after hours to make sure everything was okay.
-In fact, the whole staff at CCRM New York was amazing,” Rachel said.
+In fact, the whole staff at CCRM was amazing,” Rachel said.